 Add milk to blender first, then add all other ingredients.
 Blend until smooth and enjoy as a smoothie, smoothie bowl or frozen as a popsicle!

 This One Pot Hamburger Helper by The Defined Dish was a massive success in my house.
 How massive?
 Well, my eldest inhaled 3 helpings of it.
 The best part?
 ONE POT, people.
 I made it in a dutch oven on the stove and loved only cleaning one big pot.
 (Well, let’s be honest, my husband does the dishes!
 He loved it too!)

 This recipe makes a ton of food so you can have leftovers or freeze extras.
-We used organic beef bone both for more minerals and promote gut integrity.
+We used beef bone both for more minerals and promote gut health.
 Use whole grain elbow pasta if possible (gluten-free if needed).

 Here’s the recipe straight from The Defined Dish - modifications listed below:

 Dips can help selective eaters be more adventurous.

 We love Tzatziki (cucumber yogurt dip) for veggies, crackers and pita...and the kids we tested this on last week were gobbling it up!
 It’s good on its own too - grab a spoon!
 Recipe inspired by Food Network.
 Here’s how to make it:

 Peel and dice cucumber.
 Mix it in a small bowl with all other ingredients and stir until well-blended.
 Refrigerate for an hour before serving.

 Dips are a fun way to enjoy foods!
 If you have a selective eater in your family, try offering a dip that works with the meal.
 When given the opportunity to dip their foods, kids are more likely to try a new food or a food they might otherwise avoid.
 If you're interested in more tips like these, check out our online Toddler Course.